 Poets Ashley M. Jones (Reparations Now!), Khalisa Rae (Ghost in a Black Girl’s Throat), and Crystal Wilkinson (Perfect Black) confront their complex Southern inheritance, mourning the horrors of racism while celebrating the sweetness of Black love and language.
-Join us as they read from and discuss their latest collections with moderator Valencia Robin.
+In this virtual event, they read from and discuss their latest collections with moderator Valencia Robin.

 “Ashley M. Jones is a genius in how she wields, innovates, and wades through a bounty of poetic forms (sonnets, an aubade, a ghazal, a contrapuntal, anaphora, the subjunctive mode and so much more) with a sense of mastery, levity, and play.
 This collection is jam-packed with music, grace, and grit.
 I felt loved and seen by Reparations Now!
 The book is a personal mix CD in verse curated by Black bliss and brilliance.
 I kept dog-earring pages for prompts and poems I wanted to read again until I realized the whole collection was mangled by my enthusiastic appreciation and inspiration.”—Tiana Clark, author of I Can’t Talk About the Trees Without the Blood